 Doctor of Philosophy in Mechanical Engineering

 Doctor of Philosophy in Theoretical and Applied Mechanics

-A Message from the Associate Head for Graduate Programs
+A Message from Professor Taher Saif, Associate Head for Graduate Programs

 Research opportunities in MechSE are unparalleled.
-Our faculty and students are engaged in multidisciplinary research based on five primary areas: Fluid Mechanics & Thermal Sciences, Solid Mechanics & Materials, Controls & Dynamics, Nanomechanics & Nanomanufacturing, and Biomechanics.
-Research projects in the department are also categorized by their impact on society.
+Our faculty and students are engaged in multidisciplinary research in five primary areas: Fluid Mechanics and Thermal Sciences, Solid Mechanics and Materials, Controls and Dynamics, Nanomechanics and Nanomanufacturing, and Biomechanics.

 Edward William and Jane Marr Gutgsell Professor